Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Being able to measure and describe the impact and quality of your academic research is an important process in grant funding, career development applications and other benchmarking comparisons.

-Research impact measurement is often described using quantitative methods such as citation counts, journal impact factors and using researcher specific metrics such as the h-index; you may hear this type of measurement referred to as 'bibliometrics'.
+Research impact measurement is often described using quantitative methods such as citation counts, journal impact factors and using researcher specific metrics such as the h-index.

 Different subject areas will focus on different methods of analysing research engagement.
 Traditionally, Science and Medical areas rely more heavily on quantitative measures than the Arts and Humanities.
 The focus on different measures may also change depending on the purpose of the analysis.